 Could the COVID-19 vaccines cause side effects not presenting before a longer period of time?

 Theoretically, it cannot be ruled out that unexpected side effects may emerge in the long term, but we know from other commonly used vaccines that almost all side effects occur within the first six weeks of vaccination and that it is very rare for side effects to occur later.
 For this reason, the drug regulatory authorities do not expect to see side effects emerging a long time after COVID-19 vaccination, but we will continue monitoring the vaccines for as long as they are on the market.

 Is compensation available for people who may experience side effects or long-term effects?

 As with other types of medicines, you may be entitled to compensation from the Danish Patient Compensation Association.

 Do manufacturers of COVID-19 vaccines have the same liability towards European citizens as they have for other types of medicines?

 The contracts on the procurement of COVID-19 vaccines negotiated by the European Commission with vaccine manufacturers on behalf of the EU member states are fully compliant with the Community legislation and the directive on product liability.

-However, the rules on product liability makes no difference to the individual patient as patients have the right to compensation for rare and serious side effects, regardless of whether the manufacturer can be held liable for a product defect.
+However, the rules on product liability does not affect the individual patient, the reason being that patients in Denmark have the right to compensation for rare and serious side effects regardless of whether the manufacturer is held liable for a product defect.
 It is the state that pays compensation to the patient, and the state can subsequently assess if it will file a product liability claim against the manufacturer to cover the costs of compensation.